 - Why is the Chobe National Park so good for wildlife photography?

 - How far is the Chobe from Victoria Falls?

 - Can you swim in the Chobe River?

 - When is the best time to visit Chobe?

 - What animal are you most likely to see on a Chobe safari?

 The Chobe National Park is situated in Botswana, Southern Africa and is the third-largest safari national park in the country.
 The park is, of course, named after the Chobe River which runs along the park’s northern boundary and forms the border between Botswana and Namibia.
 Kasane is known as the gateway to the Chobe and for good reason!
 Any expedition into the Chobe National Park generally starts by landing at Kasane Airport (BBK) or planning your self-drive route to the town.
-If you’d like to see a little more you could always fly into Victoria Falls Airport and start your adventure to see the Kalahari elephants there.
+If you’d like to see a little more you could always fly into Victoria Falls Airport and start your adventure there.